-Line 11 reallocates peaking costs (columns E and F) as well as supply costs (columns C) to the meter component in column H. The positive value in column H is equal to the sum of the negative values in columns C through F. This reallocation to the meter component is so that the City can collect these costs through a fixed charge - since meter and customer costs (columns H and I) are collected through the fixed bi-monthly charge.
-The final allocation is shown in line 13.
-Line 14 shows whether the cost component is collected via fixed (bi-monthly) charge or a volumetric charge.
+Line 11 reallocates peaking costs (columns E and F) as well as supply costs (columns C) to the meter component in column H. The positive value in column H is equal to the sum of the negative values in columns C through F. This reallocation to the meter component is so that the City can collect these costs through a fixed charge - since meter and customer costs (columns H and I) are collected through the bi-monthly Fixed Service Charge.
+The final allocation is shown in line 12.
+Line 14 shows whether the cost component is collected via the Fixed Service Charge or Commodity Charge.